 Choosing Between FBA and SFP

-Deciding between Fulfillment by Amazon or applying for Seller Fulfilled Prime completely depends on the product sold, the seller’s ability to take on the shipping requirements and Amazon’s fees, and the level of involvement they are willing to have in operations.
+Deciding between Fulfilment by Amazon or applying for Seller Fulfiled Prime completely depends on the product sold, the seller’s ability to take on the shipping requirements and Amazon’s fees, and the level of involvement they are willing to have in operations.

 FBA is a more desirable option for sellers with smaller products that don’t require special packaging.
 However, by handing over inventory and shipping to Amazon, sellers lose control over the way they run their business, as well as their branding.

 Products shipped via FBA can be delivered to customers damaged or not at all.
 Additionally, the FBA fees associated with inventory storage (among other line items) can be very high, and Amazon will charge more if inventory turnover is slow or if product needs to be removed from their warehouse.

 Amazon is constantly pushing sellers to do more to provide a superior service across the platform, so achieving a Prime badge doesn’t come easy.
 Sellers need an ironed out shipping process to get into the program.
 Once achieved, it can be equally challenging to maintain the Prime status and consistently meet Amazon’s ever-changing requirements that allow very little room for error.